 We are over two years since the world has went to hell.
 Not much can be left, and what is left people will try and get it.
 It makes sense that we can only find the bare minimum materials peppered in the world such as rags, kerosene, bottles, bandages, cans, 2x4s, etc. From a story standpoint, I understand why we don’t find “epic or rare” rewards sitting in abandoned cars.
 This reminded me a lot from The Last of Us.
 The game gives you just enough to succeed giving you that sense of survival.
 When you complete certain storylines, you do receive new weapons or crafting recipes making you feel rewarded from the work you just did.
 The motorcycle skins were great rewards.
 I would find myself switching the look on my bike a lot through the story.

 One of the things I loved about this game was the constant evolution.
 What I mean by this is, every time I would jump into Oregon I felt like I was experiencing something new each time.
 For example, I’m riding my motorcycle to the next story objective until suddenly a trip wire takes me off my bike by a group of ambushers.
 Another time, the road is blocked by a horde walking through.
 Next instance, I have some wolves chasing me or a mountain lion trying to eat me.
 “This world comes for you” is a perfect tagline for this game!
-Things are constantly changing in the game from enemies, to environment, camps and hordes.
-It creates for fun gameplay when you must strategize with the weapons you should use on which enemy, but also how to keep your supplies lasting just long enough to finish the mission.
+Things are constantly changing in the game from enemies, to the environment, camps and hordes.
+It creates for fun gameplay when you must strategize with what weapons you should use on which enemy, but also how to keep your supplies lasting just long enough to finish the mission.
 You can enter a camp guns blazing or go in stealthy.
 There is an assortment of weapons to choose from to your specific playstyle.
 I never once felt bored in this world.
 If anything, I was constantly on the edge of my seat being terrified on what was coming for me next.

 You may be aware that since Days Gone has launched, it has had some technical difficulties.
 I am not going to sit here and tell you its perfect, but some players may experience different issues than other players.
 The one thing I can say is that the most common issue is frame rate, more specifically in the second half of the game.
 Did this happen to my game?
 Yes, it did.
 However, it did not hinder my experience at all.
 It only occurred to me when I was at the camps during the later part of the game and nowhere else.
 Other than that, my playthrough was perfectly normal.
 Bend Studio has stated that, “Our current plan for our team is to slow down the amount of patches we release but to add more fixes, features, and optimizations with each patch.”
 You can find this on the Days Gone reddit thread HERE.